Graduate students who meet one or more of the conditions below will be academically suspended from further graduate study at App State.

 - Denial of candidacy in programs that require candidacy.
 Check the Graduate Bulletin to see if your program requires candidacy.
 Check with the program director for the specific conditions needed to obtain candidacy.

 If you are suspended, the Graduate School will send a letter to your enrolled student mailing address.
 In addition, you can see the academic suspension code on your unofficial transcript in Appalnet or Degreeworks.

 Note: Suspensions based on academic standing are processed at the end of each term.
 Grades changed during the term (by the course instructor or as a result of an Incomplete rolling to a F or U) will not impact academic standing until the end of the term in which it was changed.

-A: You can apply again for admission to a program.
+If you have exhausted your probation and appeals, you can apply again for admission to a program.
 If you are admitted, that admission resets your GPA.
 Note however, that only nine (9) hours of coursework you took prior to the new admission can be used to meet graduation requirements.